iai-callgrind/iai-callgrind/docs/src/client_requests.md

 simply provides the "definitions", method signatures and macros without body.
 Only with the activated `client_requests` feature they will be actually executed.
-Note that the client requests do not depend on any other part of Iai-Callgrind, so you could even use the client requests without the rest of Iai-Callgrind.
+Note that the client requests do not depend on any other part of Gungraun, so you could even use the client requests without the rest of Gungraun.

-When building Iai-Callgrind with client requests, the valgrind header files must exist in your standard include path (most of the time `/usr/include`).
+When building Gungraun with client requests, the valgrind header files must exist in your standard include path (most of the time `/usr/include`).
 This is usually the case if you've installed valgrind with your distribution's package manager.
 If not, you can point the `IAI_CALLGRIND_VALGRIND_INCLUDE` or